njonsson/structured_io/README.md

 *StructuredIO* resembles Elixir’s [*IO*][HexDocs-Elixir-IO] module.
-The difference is that whereas *IO* gives you sequential access to a freeform stream of bytes or lines of data, *StructuredIO* guarantees that when you read data it conforms to a structure that you specify.
-That is to say, only complete data elements are read, so that your application can more easily handle truncated or streaming application data.
+The difference is that whereas *IO* gives you sequential access to a freeform stream of bytes or lines of data, *StructuredIO* guarantees that only complete data elements are read from a stream.
+This makes it easier for your application to handle incomplete application data by waiting for more to arrive or by skipping over mangled data elements.

-Among other applications, you may find *StructuredIO* useful for reassembling data that arrives in streaming fashion over TCP.
+Among other things, you may find *StructuredIO* useful for processing data that arrives in streaming fashion from another system.

 **See what’s changed lately by reading
 [the project history][GitHub-project-history].**